blank519/my_chatbot/readme.md

 # KNN-based Chatbot Answering Science Trivia Questions

 ## Background
 This is a POC for a simple chatbot based on KNN.
 The data used is limited, with no consideration for performance or parallel processing.
+To test the bot, please use smart_answer.py directly.

 Next, I plan to add automated testing for the data's relevancy, coverage, and accuracy.
 I also want to add assessments for data quality based on authority level and subject expert/machine learning evaluation.